 This is normally a red metal vessel either inside the boiler or external, they are often called pressure expansion tanks, but this is from old gravity systems with an open tank in the loft.

-The pressure vessel acts like a shock absorber to moderate the changes in pressure as the water is heated and expands by about 4%.
-Therefore, on a heating system with 100 litres, room is needed to accommodate 4 litres of extra volume.
+The pressure vessel acts as a shock absorber to moderate the changes in pressure as the water is heated and expands by about 4%.
+Therefore, on a heating system with 100 litres, the room is needed to accommodate 4 litres of extra volume.
 The pressure vessel is not just an empty tank, inside it has a balloon with a car tyre valve on the top.
-This is normally filled to 1.5 BAR with air on an open system and as the water expands this balloon is squeezed.
+This is normally filled to 1.5 BAR with air on an open system, and as the water expands, this balloon is squeezed.

-To quickly check the state of the vessel, you can remove the valve dust cap and press the valve, if it hisses then there is air and a check made if there is enough by looking for the manufacturers label and opening the wet system at a drain cock to allow expansion to 1.5 bar internally.
+To quickly check the state of the vessel, you can remove the valve dust cap and press the valve, if it hisses then there is air.
+A check made if there is enough by looking for the manufacturer’s label and opening the wet system at a drain cock to allow expansion to 1.5 bar internally.

 If water escapes than the balloon has failed and the entire vessel will need replacing.

 Main Heat exchanger fault diagnosis: